-The application must be submitted by 11:59 PM, Friday, December 14, 2018.
-If further information about your application is required, the Board's staff will contact the applicant organization.
+The application must be submitted by 11:59 PM, Friday, December 13, 2019.
+If further information about your application is required, IOLTA staff will contact the applicant organization.
 A personal interview with the applicant's representative(s) or a site visit may be required at the discretion of the Board.